pktmasseta/pktmasseta.github.io/_rush/index.md

         end: 3:00 PM
         description: 'Join the Brothers of PKT as we ball in the paint at Boston's premier paintball arena.'
       - name: "Grillin' and Chillin'"
         description: "Get ready to indulge in PKT's patented Glistening Glizzies™️.
 It's not a hot dog it's a hawt dawg.
 Some call it the Michael Jordan of BBQ.
-The Bussin' Burger™️ (Scottie Pippen of BBQ) will also feature. "
+The Bussin' Burger™️ (Scottie Pippen of BBQ) will also feature."
         start: 12:30 PM
         end: 4:00 PM
       - name: "PKTour"